dbljump/api-docs-slate/source/includes/articles/people/notes/_create.md

 }
 ```

-Create a new note for a given person.
+Create a new person note record.
 A note is a fact, story or piece of trivia about a person.
 User must be an editor or admin.

 * User authentication: required
 * Authorization level: editor or admin

 ### HTTP request

-`POST /articles/people/{game-slug}/notes`
+`POST /articles/person_notes`

 ### Request attributes